 December (Date TBA) - Plants of Yule and the Winter Solstice; Re-birthing the sun and bearing witness; Solar myth and storytelling; Home protection plant magic; The Protective and Nurturing Douglas Fir; Building community through an ecological lens

-All classes are held on Sundays from 11am-4pm at the Cunning Crow Apothecary (9020 Greenwood Ave N, Seattle WA 98013).
+All classes are held on Sundays from 11am-4pm.
 Priority will be given to those folks who have committed to attending a minimum of 6 classes or the entire years' program, though there will be availability for drop-ins as space allows.
 Cost for each class is $85 and will include the materials fee for glass bottles, jars, and vials, essential oils and hydrosols, dry and fresh herbs, gemstones, honey, salt, clay, wine, and other supplies for magical crafting.
+Greatly reduced tuition is available to BIPOC and trans/non-binary folks.
 Sliding scale is available, please reach out to me if needed.